ssola/enabler/README.md

 Enabler is a simple feature flag package.
 With this package you can display/hide your awesome new features to customers in order to deploy your new stuff smoothly and to have everything under control.

+I would like to know what do you think about this package and if you have an idea about how to improve this package plase create a new issue.

 ### Requirements

 To use this package you only need to have: